 Dealing With the Opposing Insurance Company: Top 5 Ways to Protect Yourself After Being a Victim of a DUI

 Large insurance companies defend most drunk driving accident claims.
 One of the most important things that you need to know is that the insurance company is never on your side.
 Please remember: the top concern of an insurance company is to protect its financial interests — they are thinking about their profits and their bottom line, not about offering full and fair compensation to your and your family.

 Insurance companies put an enormous amount of resources into training representatives to protect company interests.
 After a significant DUI accident, you may receive a phone call or inquiry from the responsible driver’s insurance company.
 Be very wary of taking this type of request.
 No matter how friendly they sound, an insurance adjuster is against you.
 They are not looking out for your best interests, and you cannot rely on them for advice.
 Below, our California DUI victim attorneys have put together our top five tips for dealing with the insurance company after being injured in a drunk driving collision.

-Why You Should Choose the DUI Victim Lawyers at Arash Law
+Why You Should Choose Our DUI Victim Lawyers

 - Offer a free, no-obligation initial consultation